Skitz23/tech201_packages_and_libraries/README.md

 A module is a collection of code or functions that uses the . py extension.
 A Python library is a set of related modules or packages bundled together

+# How to install packages in python?

+(1) First, type Command Prompt in the Windows search box

+(2) Next, open the Command Prompt, and you’ll see the following screen with your user name (to avoid any permission issues, you may consider to run the Command Prompt as an administrator):

+(3) In the Command Prompt, type “cd\” as this command will ensure that your starting point has only the drive name:

+(4) Press Enter.
+Now you’ll see the drive name of C:\>

+(5) Locate your Python Scripts path.
+The Scripts folder can be found within the Python application folder, where you originally installed Python.

+Here is an example of a Python Scripts path:

+C:\Users\Ron\AppData\Local\Programs\Python\Python39\Scripts

+(6) In the Command Prompt, type cd followed by your Python Scripts path:

+(7) Press Enter

+(8) Now, type the pip install command to install your Python package.

+(9) Finally, press Enter, and you’ll notice that the package will be installed:

 ```class Fizzbuzz:

     def __init__(self, start_of_range, end_of_range):